Epistimio/orion/docs/src/user/cli/status.rst

     ==========
     status       quantity    min example_objective
     ---------  ----------  -----------------------
-    completed          10                  4543.73
+    completed           5                  4543.73

 The ``--name`` Argument
 ~~~~~~~~~~~~~~~~~~~~~~~
-If you wish to isolate a single experiment tree and look at their trials instead of listing every
+If you wish to isolate a single EVC tree and look at their trials instead of listing every
 single experiments, you can use the ``--name`` argument by itself or combine it with the ones above
 to obtain the same results, but constrained.
 Once again, some examples for each type of scenrario is
 given: